javiermatejko95/javiermatejko95/README.md

 ---

 ## ❤️ Thanks for stopping by!
-If you want to collaborate, feel free to reach out — I’m always open to new opportunities, ideas, and cool game dev chats.
+I'm open to opportunities as a Software Engineer, .NET Developer, or Gameplay Programmer.
+If you're building something interesting — games, tools, or backend systems — feel free to reach out!